Philip H. Knight Professor of Law

 Faculty Director, Environmental and Natural Resources Law Program

-Mary Christina Wood is Philip H. Knight Professor of Law, Faculty Director for the Environmental and Natural Resources Law Program, and a 2007-08 Luvaas Faculty Fellow at the University of Oregon School of Law.
-She teaches property law, natural resources law, public trust law, federal Indian law, public lands law, wildlife law, and hazardous waste law.
-She is the Founding Director of the school's Environmental and Natural Resources Law Program and is Faculty Leader of the Program's Conservation Trust Project, Sustainable Land Use Project and Native Environmental Sovereignty Project.
+Mary Christina Wood is the Philip H. Knight Professor of Law and Faculty Director of the school's Environmental and Natural Resources Law Program.
+She teaches property law, natural resources law, public trust law, and federal Indian law; she has also taught public lands law, wildlife law, and hazardous waste law.
+She is the Founding Director of the school's nationally acclaimed Environmental and Natural Resources Law Program and is Faculty Leader of the Program's Conservation Trust Project, Sustainable Land Use Project, Native Environmental Sovereignty Project, and Food Resilience Project.
 After graduating from Stanford Law School in 1987, she served as a judicial clerk on the Ninth Circuit Court of Appeals.
 She then practiced in the environmental/natural resources department of Perkins Coie, a Pacific Northwest law firm.
-In 1994 she received the University's Ersted Award for Distinguished Teaching and in 2002 she received the Orlando Hollis Faculty Teaching Award.
-Professor Wood is a co-author of a leading textbook on natural resources law (West, 2006) and has published extensively on climate crisis, natural resources, and native law issues.
+In 1994 she received the University's Ersted Award for Distinguished Teaching, and in 2002 she received the Orlando Hollis Faculty Teaching Award.
+Professor Wood is a co-author of a leading textbook on natural resources law (West, 2006), and a co-author of a textbook on public trust law (Carolina Press, 2013).
+Her new book, Nature's Trust, is due to be released in October (by Cambridge University Press).
+Professor Wood has published extensively on climate crisis, natural resources, and native law issues.
+She originated the approach called Atmospheric Trust Litigation to hold governments worldwide accountable for reducing carbon pollution within their jurisdictions, and her research is being used in cases and petitions brought on behalf of children and youth throughout the United States and in other countries.
 She is a frequent speaker on global warming issues and has received national and international attention for her sovereign trust approach to global climate policy.
-Professor Wood is currently working on a book entitled, Nature's Trust: Environmental Law for a New Ecological Age.

 For a full list of publications, please click here.

-The Public Trust Doctrine in Natural Resources Law (with Michael C. Blumm) (Carolina Academic Press, forthcoming Fall, 2013).
+The Public Trust Doctrine in Natural Resources Law (with Michael C. Blumm) (Carolina Academic Press, 2013).
+For ordering information, click here.